 - Therapeutic touch

-Good nutrition is important as people recover, because vitamins and minerals have been shown to promote wound healing and prevent the spread of infection.
+Good nutrition is important during recovery.
+Vitamins and minerals have been shown to promote wound healing and prevent the spread of infection.

-Fourth degree burns require the same attention as third degree burns.
-Patients should seek medical help immediately.
+Fourth-degree burns require the same attention as third degree burns.
+People with serious burns should seek medical help immediately.